YashNaga/freemason/README.md

 require('freemason').setup()
 ```

 Freemason works immediately with smart defaults!
-If you cloned the repository with submodules, you'll have access to 500+ tools automatically.
+The plugin automatically detects and uses external repositories when available, giving you access to 500+ tools without any configuration.

 ### Full Functionality (Automatic Path Detection)